jgchoti/openspace-organizer/README.md

 Table 6: Capacity of 4 | Occupants: [Seat 1: Floriane, Seat 2: Choti, Seat 3: Dragos, Seat 4: Hanieh]
 ```

+3. You can save  the seating arrangement into csv file in the root folder.

 ## 👥 Contributors

 - [Choti](https://github.com/jgchoti)